Best Jethro Tull Songs

 Brilliant!
 So many variations in one song!

-The piano intro and transition into the more intense part is perfect.
+The piano intro and transition into the more intense part are perfect.
 The song has a very jazzy feel and is wonderfully arranged.

-Defiantly the best, jazz and rock mixed together, reminds me of Alice Cooper's Welcome To My Nightmare!
+Definitely the best.
+Jazz and rock mixed together remind me of Alice Cooper's Welcome to My Nightmare!
 Easily their best song!

 The most powerful and dynamic Tull song.
 Heavy Horses combines many elements of music *and of Tull.
 Best song from the best album, next to Stormwatch.